cablechords/cablechords/README.md

 <div align="center">
   <h1 style="text-align:center;">Heya.
 My name is Cable (CHORDS!)</h1>
   <p>I make little peices of software that some people like, most of which can be found on the <a href="https://www.github.com/Sinislosion">Sinislosion</a> github page.</p>
+  <p>I have over 4 years of experience in C and C++, about a year of experience with Unity and C#, and over 12 years of experience with GameMaker Studio</p>
 </div>